 Edinburgh airport is the third busiest in the UK due to the number of international visitors that travel through there on their holidays, and as an Edinburgh resident I can confirm the queues are absolutely hellish in the peak tourist season.

-There’s also a tram station on-site that runs into the city – plan for around 40 minutes – and there are several taxi firms stationed at the entrance.
+There’s also a tram station at the airport that runs into the city – plan for around 40 minutes – and there are taxi cabs stationed at the exit.

 Glasgow airport.
 Address: Paisley PA3 2SW.
 Code: GLA.